NotCampeur/webserv/README.md

 ### :zzz: TODO :zzz:
 *  Parsing of Hexadecimal values in URL -> in validator class
 *  Need to implement the routes on the request manager.
+*  You can configurate multiple configuration for the same server but the first one will always be apply for the moment.
+Need to modify the request class.

 ### :boom: Known bugs..
 I mean features :boom: